nrfconnect/Asset-Tracker-Template/docs/common/customization.md

 ## Add your own module

-This guide demonstrates how to create a new module in the template.
 The dummy module serves as a template for understanding the module architecture and can be used as a foundation for custom modules.

-### TL;DR

 To add the dummy module to the template, apply the following patch: